integreat-io/map-transform/README.md

   id: 'data.id',
   name: { $alt: ['data.name', { $value: 'Anonymous' }] },
   updatedAt: [
-    { $alt: ['data.updateDate', 'data.createDate', 'currentDate'] },
+    { $alt: ['data.updateDate', 'data.createDate', transform('currentDate')] },
     { $transform: 'formatDate' },
   ],
 }
 ```

 When you define the `alt` operation as an object, you may specify
-`$iterate: true` on the object to provide a default value to every `undefined`
+`$iterate: true` on the object to run its pipelines on every item in the array,
+or – with only one pipeline – provide default values to every `undefined`
+item.

-item on an array, if an array is encountered.
-You may also set
-`$direction: 'fwd'` or `$direction: 'rev'` to limit it to one direction only.
+You may also set `$direction: 'fwd'` or `$direction: 'rev'` to limit it to one
+direction only.

 #### `concat(pipeline, pipeline, ...)` operation